By: Dr. EeKs

 BUT, the decision is yours.

-All “that” said, here is my list of Natural Tips for Fighting the Flu and Cold:
+All “that” said, here is MY list of Natural Tips to Fight the Flu and Cold:

-1) Carry around hand sanitizer in your pocket or purse to naturally fight the flu and common cold.
-(Also a COVID-19 no-brainer)
+1) Carry around hand sanitizers– Easy natural tips for the flu and common cold.

 When I did my internal medicine rotation at a hospital in Brooklyn, my Attending physician told me, “We get sick because we have holes, and things get in our holes that make us sick.
 And people use their hands and things get on their hands, and then they stick their hands with those things on them in their holes.”